koshkin-sergey/uKernel/README.md

 # uKernel
-uKernel is a compact and very fast real-time kernel for the embedded 32 microprocessors.
+uKernel is a compact and very fast real-time kernel for the embedded 32 bits microprocessors.
 It performs a preemptive priority-based scheduling and a round-robin scheduling for the tasks with identical priority.

 uKernel was born as a thorough review and re-implementation of TNKernel v2.7.